top of page

 20190225_205137_edited.jpg

-CERT CLASSES - Offered periodically.
+CERT CLASSES - Offered.

-CERT is an organization of volunteer emergency workers who have received specific training in basic disaster response skills with the intent of supplementing existing emergency responders in the event of a major emergency, disaster, or utilizing their skills to assist family members and neighbors.
+By using the CERT-certified course graduates, the Field Operations Team is an organization of volunteer emergency workers who have received specific training in basic disaster response skills with the intent of supplementing existing emergency responders in the event of a major emergency, disaster, or utilizing their skills to assist family members and neighbors.

 Following a major disaster, local Fire, Police, City, and other first responders may not be able to meet the demand for their services.
 Residents and visitors to our community may need to rely on each other for help in order to meet their immediate life-sustaining needs.

-The NEMCo CERT program will educate participants about local hazards, basic disaster preparedness, and provide hands on training that includes fire safety, light search and rescue, and disaster medical operations.
+The NEMCo CERT-training program will educate participants about local hazards, basic disaster preparedness, and provide hands on training that includes fire safety, light search and rescue, and disaster medical operations.
 After completing the CERT academy, volunteers will have the opportunity to participate in additional drills and exercises to keep their skills sharp and continue to enhance their knowledge and abilities.

 CERT1.png